ucan-wg/delegation/README.md

 }
 ```

 In the case where access to an [external resource] is delegated, the Subject MUST own the relationship to the Resource.
-The Resource SHOULD be referenced by a `uri` key in the relevant [Caveat](s), except where it would be clearer to do otherwise.
+The Resource SHOULD be referenced by a `uri` key in the relevant [Caveat(s)][Caveat], except where it would be clearer to do otherwise.
 This MUST be defined by the Subject and understood by the executor.

 ``` js
 {